 - Three Reasons You Should Start Bird-Watching: The research and field work in bird-watching are educational and provide opportunities for positive social interactions.

 How to Start Bird-Watching

 A simple and inexpensive way to begin bird-watching is to spend a few minutes a day looking out of your window to see if any birds fly by.
 Keep a journal to log the time of day when you see birds and general characteristics of the birds.
 Recording the size, shape, color, and behavior of birds can aid in bird identification.
-In addition, consider building a birdhouse in your backyard to attract more birds, and use a pair of binoculars to study them closely while remaining at a distance.
+In addition, consider building a birdhouse in your backyard, maybe next to your garage to attract more birds, and use a pair of binoculars to study them closely while remaining at a distance.

 - What Is the Best Time of Day for Bird-Watching?
 Learn about the times of day at which to observe many varieties of birds and their seasonal migratory patterns.

 - Bird-Watching Tips for Beginners: Becoming comfortable with recognizing bird songs and obtaining a good pair of binoculars or a telescope are two good ways to prepare for bird-watching.

 How Do I Attract Birds to My Yard?

 Birds fly around in search of food, water, and shelter.
 Providing the right selection of bird feed, water, and birdhouses can attract many species of birds to your backyard.

 Offering food is an excellent way to attract birds.
 Small seeds, bread, and bird feed can be placed around the yard or near bird houses.
 Carefully selecting the types of bird feed you use can help attract more species of birds to your yard.